Body recovered from Long Island Sound identified as missing Groton boater

 "The search will continue as the sergeant said for Ms. Sofia," said Lt.
 Eric Jenkins from the Groton Police Department.

+There is now a renewed effort to find McKenna in the area where Mugford was found.

+"Hopefully, we can locate her and bring her back to her family," said Jenkins.

-A vigil and memorial were already being planned for Mugford this weekend in Westerly, Rhode Island.
+A vigil and memorial are being held for Mugford at 11 a.m. on Saturday morning at the Watch Hill Chapel in Westerly, Rhode Island.

 Refresh this page and watch Channel 3 for updates.